Mlako26/sdc/doc/simulation_algorithm.md

 - Do we want to bit flip all bits in a register or just some significant ones?
 Which would those be?
 - How do we defend agains RIP modifications?
 Should we double it in a second register or something?
 Stack variables?
 Is it dangerous?

+For now, we will try to generate a summary of the instructions included in a binary, and then perform injections based off of that.

 ## Implementative Considerations
 - Instrumentation code is typically called only once for every instruction, while the analysis code is called everytime the instruction is executed.
 - Injection before an instruction should be done only to the registers it uses.